punktDe/mautic/README.md

-Neos Mautic Plug-in
+Neos Mautic Plugin
 ====================

-This Plug-in enables the usage of Marketing Automation Tool Mautic together with Neos CMS.
-It's key features are
+This Plugin enables the usage of Marketing Automation Tool Mautic together with Neos CMS.
+Its key features are:

 - Add Mautic Tracking in two easy steps
 - Data Collection via Neos Forms & Neos FormBuilder Forms
 - SEO friendly dynamic content

 # Installation
-Add in composer.json (or expand your `repositories` if already existing)
+Add the following code to your composer.json (or expand your `repositories` if already existing)

     "repositories": [
         {"type": "git", "url": "git@github.com:punktDe/Mautic.git"}
       ],

-Add in composer.json in your requirements:
+Add the dependency to your requirements in the composer.json:

     "punktde/mautic": "@dev"

-Execute `composer update` in Project.
+Run `composer update` in your project.

-This is going to change, when this package is represented in packagist.
+This is going to change as soon as this package will be avaibale at packagist.

 # Configuration